 A docket is the official schedule of hearings pending before a Virginia ABC hearing officer.
 In the letter sent by Virginia ABC to initiate the charge resolution process, the licensee will be notified of the date scheduled for a potential (i.e., if neither the consent nor the negotiation processes resolves the matter) hearing (3 VAC 5-10-140

 ).
 Dockets are also provided online.

-- Consent settlements: The chief hearing officer initiates a consent settlement in writing.
-The licensee admits the alleged violation(s) and accepts a monetary penalty and/or suspension of the ABC license.
-The licensee thus waives the right to a hearing and an appeal.
-All settlements must be approved by the ABC Board.
+In disciplinary cases, i.e., alleged licensee violations, the chief hearing officer proposes a consent settlement in writing.
+The licensee can admit the alleged violation(s) and accept a monetary penalty and/or suspension of the ABC license.
+By accepting, the licensee waives the right to a formal hearing and to an appeal.

-After the hearing, the hearing officer will mail the involved parties a written report detailing the decision.
+After the hearing, the hearing officer will mail the interested parties a written report detailing the decision.
 This is called an initial decision.

 Appeal hearings are held at the ABC Central Office in Richmond.
-Appeal hearings are before the full ABC Board.
+Appeal hearings are before a panel of the ABC Board.

-The ABC Board levies final penalties or takes action pursuant to the administrative hearings.
-The decisions of the ABC Board are final, but may be appealed to the local circuit court and beyond that to the Court of Appeals of Virginia
+The ABC Board dismisses charges, levies final penalties or takes other action as appropriate under the initial decision.
+The decisions of the ABC Board are the final action of the Authority, but may be appealed to the local circuit court and beyond that to the Court of Appeals of Virginia.